rickwassing/cicada-develop/docs/analysis-daily-events.rst

 ..
 Note::

-    In case you specified a new Event label that is used by Cicada, you'll see the error message 'Can't use Cicada's proprietary labels'.
+    In case you specify a new Event label that is used by Cicada, you'll see the error message 'Can't use Cicada's proprietary labels'.
 These labels are 'start', 'button', 'reject', 'sleepwindow', 'sleepperiod', and 'waso'.

 2. Use the toggle buttons to select on which days this Event should be created, e.g. all weekdays.
-3. Use the up ``^`` and down ``v`` buttons, or type numeric values in the input fields, to indicate the onset of the Events, e.g. 7:30.
+3. Use the up ``^`` and down ``v`` buttons, or type numeric values in the input fields, to indicate the onset of the Events, e.g. ``7:30``.
-4. Use the up ``^`` and down ``v`` buttons, or type numeric values in the input fields, to indicate the duration of the Events, e.g. 1h 0m.
+4. Use the up ``^`` and down ``v`` buttons, or type numeric values in the input fields, to indicate the duration of the Events, e.g. ``1h 0m``.
 Note that the Event duration must be a positive non-zero value.
 5. Click ``Create`` to create the Daily Events, or use ``Cancel`` to abort.

 .. figure:: images/analysis-daily-events-2.png
     :width: 441px
     :align: center

-    In case you specified a new Event label that already exists, a question dialogue will ask you to confirm that you want to add the new events to the existing set.
+    In case you specified an Event label that already exists, a question dialogue will ask you to confirm that you want to add the new events to the existing set.

 .. figure:: images/analysis-daily-events-3.png
     :width: 679px